Lmnorrell99/C3/README.md

 ## A Note on JDKs ##
 This project has been designed to run with Java 8.
 Run on another JDK at your own risk :)

+## Strategy ##
+Our strategy was to create classes for each letter in the "Hello World" string.
+We made some ways of creating the class worse than others, so that the classes were inconsistent with one another.
+In addition, the classes sometimes contained incorrect information that one would expect based on their name

+Another strategy we came up was adding unnecessary loops to create each instance of the letters.
+This made the code way less readable because the meaning was obscured and there were way more lines of code.

+We also named the variables weird things to make our purpose even more obscured.

+## Given more time... ##
+We would've put the classes in different packages and added more unnecessary whitespace and inconsistent coding convention.

+## One thing we learned ##
+It's hard to make bad code and bad code makes coding harder.